LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 The terms written by the debugger can be quite large depending on the application being debugged.
 As described in the previous section, the debugger accepts the ``<`` command to set the maximum write term depth for compound terms.
-This commmand requires that the used :term:`backend Prolog compiler` supports the non-standard but common ``max_depth/1`` option for the ``write_term/3`` predicate.
+This command requires that the used :term:`backend Prolog compiler` supports the non-standard but common ``max_depth/1`` option for the ``write_term/3`` predicate.
 When the compound term being written is deeply nested, the sub-terms are only